Distributed File Locking

 Panzura’s Distributed Cloud File System ensures data integrity by:

-- Having the originating Freedom Flash Cache appliances arbitrate lock data for their files.
+- Having the originating Freedom Filer appliances arbitrate lock data for their files.

 - Running checksum, dedupe and compression on all data before we send it, to avoid sending any corruption to the cloud.

-- Providing two high availability options for Freedom Flash Cache appliances: HA within a site by adding a local standby controller, or running a redundant controller in the cloud to provide HA for one or more sites.
+- Providing two high availability options for Freedom Filer appliances: HA within a site by adding a local standby controller, or running a redundant controller in the cloud to provide HA for one or more sites.

 You can learn more in our whitepaper on Distributed File Locking.